-Group: Digital Legal Records Trend in 2021: Consensus Decision Added to List: 2019 No Change Previously: Endangered Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a small effort to within three years, detailed services within this group preserve materials in this group, assessment within one year. would impact on many requiring the application of proven people and sectors. tools and techniques.
+Group: Digital Legal Records Trend in 2021: Consensus Decision \rightarrow No change Added to List: 2019 Trend in 2022: Previously: Endangered \rightarrow No change Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a small effort to within three years, detailed services within this group preserve materials in this group, assessment within one year. would impact on many requiring the application of proven people and sectors. tools and techniques.